 - Add little smokies sausage links to the bottom of a slow cooker.

 - In a medium bowl, add the remaining ingredients and whisk together until well combined.
-Then, pour the sauce over the sausage links.
+Then, pour the barbecue sauce over the lil smokies.

 - Cover and cook on low for 2-3 hours.